superkolos/Audi-MIB2-Toolbox/README.md

 ```/net/mmx/fs/sda0/start```

-   - choose 6 and wait until the script has finished and restarted your unit
+   - choose Option 6 and wait until the script has finished and restarted your unit

 # How to install
 - Put the mib2-tool on an SD-card and insert it into the MIB-unit